n132/BeapOverflow/README.md

 But we need to overflow at least more than one page on bss, which is rare.

-More research is needed.
-- Read the source code
-- ...

 # PoC
 - Compile the c coude: [main.c](./main.c)
 - Run the python script several times to see the range of the offset: [exp.py](./exp.py)